JeeWeetje/iot-workshop/Flow.md

     ![alt tag](img/flow-portal-new-step.png)

-14. In this flow we will mail conditionally.
+14. In this flow, we will mail conditionally.
 So select `Add a condition`

     ![alt tag](img/flow-portal-add-a-condition.png)

-14. This is the hart of the Flow.
-We provide a condition (like 'Level is lower then 42').
+15. This is the heart of the Flow.
+We provide a condition (like 'Level is lower than 42').
 And if it's true, a certain step will be executed.
 Otherwise, the other step will be executed. *Note: The first or the latter are optional*

     ![alt tag](img/flow-portal-condition-init.png)

-15. Enter the left field with 'Choose a value'.
+16. Enter the left field with 'Choose a value'.
 The previous Request step will output an entity with fields like 'deviceId', 'time' and 'level'.
 So here you can compare one of the fields with another value

     ![alt tag](img/flow-portal-condition-fields.png)

-16. Select the `level` field
+17. Select the `level` field
-17. Because we want to be warned when the level is less then a certain value, select `is less then` operator
+18. Because we want to be warned when the level is less than a certain value, select `is less then` operator

     ![alt tag](img/flow-portal-condition-less-then.png)

-18. Finally, enter `42` in the right field
+19. Finally, enter `42` in the right field

     ![alt tag](img/flow-portal-condition-less-then-42.png)

-19. We have created a condition, now we can fill in the 'if then else' blocks with steps.
+20. We have created a condition, now we can fill in the 'if then else' blocks with steps.
 In the left block, Change 'IF YES, DO NOTHING' into 'IF YES' by selecting `Add an Action`

     ![alt tag](img/flow-condition-true-add-action.png)

-20. Select the `Mail - Send email` step
+21. Select the `Mail - Send email` step

     ![alt tag](img/flow-condition-true-add-mail.png)

-21. Create a connection for Mail. `Accept` the SendGrid terms and privacy policy *Note: SendGrid is a third party email provider*
+22. Create a connection for Mail. `Accept` the SendGrid terms and privacy policy *Note: SendGrid is a third party email provider*

     ![alt tag](img/flow-condition-true-mail-step.png)

-22. Enter `your own email address` in the 'To' field
+23. Enter `your own email address` in the 'To' field
-23. Enter `Check the level of device ` plus the entity field 'deviceId' in the 'Subject' field
+24. Enter `Check the level of device ` plus the entity field 'deviceId' in the 'Subject' field
-24. Enter `Hurry up, the level just got below ` plus the entity field 'level' in the 'Email body' field
+25. Enter `Hurry up, the level just got below ` plus the entity field 'level' in the 'Email body' field

     ![alt tag](img/flow-condition-true-mail-step-filled-in.png)

-25. This Mail step is ready, and so is the flow.
+26. This Mail step is ready, and so is the flow.
 Select `Create flow`

     ![alt tag](img/flow-portal-create-flow.png)

-26. The flow is now being created.
+27. The flow is now being created.
 We have to wait a moment to get it starting up.
 Select `Done`

     ![alt tag](img/flow-portal-flow-creation-done.png)